ashroy6/ml_data_pipeline/README.md

 - builds a local vector store from project knowledge files
 - retrieves relevant RAG context for analysis
 - uses Ollama to generate a human-readable summary of the run
+- includes data validation results in the final AI summary
 - packages all outputs into final analysis artifacts

 ---